-Most collection agencies offer contingency collection plans.
-This means you have to pay only when the agency recovers revenue on your behalf.
+Most collection agencies offer contingency collection plans where you only have to pay the fee when the agency recovers revenue on your behalf.

 The contingency rate is a percentage of the dollars recovered.
 Most companies charge anywhere from 20% to 50% contingency on dollars recovered.
 Additionally, some agencies may also charge a retainer for services in contingency collections contracts.